-It’s late into the evening and Tom is tucked into bed.
-The blankets wrapped around him have formed a cocoon, and there’s no sign of him moving or waking up until the next morning.
+It’s late into the evening you’ve just tucked your kids into bed.
+The blankets wrapped around them have formed a cocoon, and there’s no sign of him moving or waking up until the next morning.
 He closes his eyes and falls asleep.
 Within hours, a small flame from a candle left in the bathroom catches the shower curtain on fire.

 Tom is fast asleep.
 He can’t smell the fire, and he doesn’t wake up.
 He doesn’t have a clue of the present danger until the smoke alarms in his home sound off to alert him of the deadly fire situation.
 Within moments all five of the interconnected smoke alarms in the home are chirping away.
 Tom wakes to flee the house and wait for fire responders.
 He’s safe and alive thanks to the job of his smoke alarms.

 Though this is a fictitious story, the details are all too common.
 Every year people across the country are saved from deadly fire situations after being alerted by their smoke alarms.
-Fires are often start from small—they’re commonly accidental incidents—but in the modern home they spread rapidly.
+Fires often start from small—they’re commonly accidental incidents—but in the modern home, they spread rapidly.

 According to a study by Underwriters Laboratory, modern homes burn up to eight times faster than comparable homes that were built between 1950 and 1970.
 This is due to quicker fire propagation, causing slower escape times, quicker flashover time (all combustible materials in a room reach their ignition temperatures at the same time), and shorter collapse times.
 Modern homes are also made out of synthetic materials and decorations that burn faster.